pancelor/nokiajam-pico8-template/README.md

 PICO-8 doesn't support changing the resolution or color palette, but this guide will show how to do it anyway (in HTML exports)

 ## features
-- [x] nokia color palette
+- [x] nokia3310 color palette
 - [x] 84x48 resolution
 - [x] 15fps

 ## HOW TO MAKE YOUR GAME
-- use colors 1 (dark) and 7 (light).
-Do not use color 0 (black)
+- edit `game.p8`
+- the first tab has a bare-bones game with an `_update()` and `_draw()` function as usual
-- draw your game inside the rectangle from 0,0 to 83,47 (inclusive)
+- draw your game between 0,0 and 83,47 (inclusive)
-    - anything outside this region will not be seen in the exported game
-    - during development, you may want to `rect(-1,-1,84,48,15)` during `_draw`, so that you can visualize the final area
+    - there's a call to `camera()` in the last tab that will make drawing happen in a central region onscreen (if you want to use camera() yourself you will need to account for this)
+    - the reason it's centered is so that the player can use the pause menu. however, the pause menu uses black pixels which I [don't currently know how to re-color](https://github.com/pancelor/nokiajam-pico8-template/issues/2), so the pause menu is disabled
+- the last tab is "engine code" that makes the project run at 15 fps in the correct position onscreen. you shouldn't need to edit this tab

 ## HOW TO EXPORT
 1. intial setup